pkp/pkp-docs/admin-guide/en/statistics.md

 This is not currently possible with OJS but will be available in the future.

+### If I replace a galley file for the article, will the download count reset to 0?

+OJS collects statistics based on the internal IDs of issues, articles, and galleys.

+If you replace a PDF file for a galley, the galley ID will not change.
+This means download statistics for the galley will continue to accumulate across the two versions of the file.

+If you remove a galley from an article and later add a new galley for the article, the new galley will have a new ID.
+The cumulative statistics for article views will be unchanged but the usage statistics for the galley file will start again at 0.
+Historic statistics for the old galley will remain in the metrics, unless you rebuild the access logs into new metrics.
+New statistics will be collected for the new galley as access happens over time.

+The specific impact will also vary by report, as the reports differ as to whether they are giving information for issues, articles, galleys, or a combination of these items.

 <hr />

 ## Frequently Encountered Statistics Problems